mwchmiel/mwchmiel.github.io/cv.md

 ------
 <h2>People Mentored</h2>

-**Jessica Shamek:** Field Technician with the Great Basin Institute, Mcnair Scholar, PhD Student (Fall 2018) at Portland State University
+**Jessica Shamek:** Field Technician with the Great Basin Institute, Mcnair Scholar, Current PhD Student at Portland State University

 **Cammille Mitchell:** Field Technician with the Oregon Department of Fish and Wildlife